 When is Love Island: Aftersun on TV?

-Love Island: Aftersun takes place on every Sunday at 10pm, following after the action of the main show.
-Much like Love Island, the show airs on ITV 2.
+For the 2020 winter edition, Love Island: Aftersun will air every Monday at 10pm following all the action of the main show.
+Much like Love Island, the series airs on ITV2.

 Who are the guests on Love Island: Aftersun?